prb112/openshift-demo/descheduler_policy/6_EvictPodsWithPVC.md

 $ oc -n openshift-kube-descheduler-operator get cm cluster -o=yaml
 ```

-This ConfigMap should show the excluded namespaces and `ignorePvcPods: true`.
+This ConfigMap should show the excluded namespaces and `ignorePvcPods: false`.

 3. Check the descheduler cluster